HOA Homeowners' Rights Task Force

 HOA flooded my basement and won't pay for repairs

-by Mike I, about 1 year ago
+by Mike I, over 2 years ago

 So, I live in a condo association, where there are about 25% townhouses, and half of those have basements.
 I am one of them.
 Came home from work one day 6-7 weeks ago, went into the basement, and there is an inch + of water in there.
 Called my insurance agent, he got a water extraction company out to us quickly.
 Spent the next 2 days removing all personal items from the basement and into the garage.
 We also started immediately attempting to figure out where the water was coming from: